clay001/locke.github.io/_posts/2019-10-08-current-Research(1).md

 - cellranger count: takes FASTQ files from cellranger mkfastq and performs alignment, filtering, barcode counting, and UMI counting.
 Can generate count matrices( comonly row represents genes and column represents cells,), determine clusters, and perform gene expression analysis.
 - cellranger aggr: aggregates outputs from multiple runs of cellranger count, normalizing those runs to the same sequencing depth and then recomputing the counts matrices and analysis on the combined data.
 - cellranger reanalyze: takes count matrices produced by cellranger count or cellranger aggr and reruns the dimensionality reduction, clustering, and gene expression algorithms using tunable parameter settings.
+Output is delivered in standard BAM, MEX, CSV, ***HDF5*** and HTML formats that are augmented with cellular information.

+## Velocity.py
+Finally we get the loom file we need, next step is to get velocity features.
+This paper provide a pipline to do these things with command lines, for more detail they provided two version, one is R version and another is python version.
+Here I choose python version. ....